Boarding for UK or Overseas pupils

-Boarders are supervised by the Houseparent on duty working with an Evening Tutor.
+Boarders are supervised by two Houseparents on duty.
 Initially boarders are encouraged to change out of their school uniform into casual clothes and take part in the evening activity.
 Casual clothes are permitted at the end of the school day and at weekends.
 These should be suitable for the active, outdoor life the boys lead at the College.
 At 5:45pm boarders head to the dining room for dinner and evening registration with the Houseparents.
 When finished boarders return to the boarding house to relax.

-Bedtime is a calming experience, with time for reading, catching up on the day and an audio book after lights out.
-Each year group goes to bed twenty minutes later than the previous one and they have 15 minutes of quiet time.
+Bedtime is a calming experience, with time for reading, catching up on the day and an audiobook after lights out.
+Bedtimes are staggered between year groups.
 The Houseparents remain actively on duty until late, after which the Houseparents, who have flats in the main building, are available throughout the night.

-The weekends, run by Houseparents, consist of a variety of different activities and trips but we are mindful the boys also need downtime and rest and therefore weekends at Slindon have a much more relaxed approach.
+The weekends, run by Houseparents with assistance from the academic staff, consist of a variety of different activities and trips, but we are mindful the boys also need downtime and rest and therefore weekends at Slindon have a much more relaxed approach.
 A typical weekend consists of a late rise, leisurely breakfast from 9:45am, followed by the days activity.
 On Saturdays, trips are made during the day and evening.
-On Sunday mornings the boarders are also taken out.
+On Sunday mornings the boarders are also regularly taken out.

 More information about Boarding Activities.

-Houseparents help the boys through life as a boarder.
-The Houseparents are the boarders first point of contact and will make sure that their stay at the College is safe and enjoyable, looking after their health and wellbeing.
+The Boarding team help the boys through life as a boarder.
+They are the boarders first point of contact and will make sure that their stay at the College is safe and enjoyable, looking after their health and wellbeing.
 Houseparents live on site within the main building and are on duty throughout the evenings and weekends.

 Mr Highfield - Senior Houseparent

-Mr Highfield has worked at the College for 14 years and has seen a great many boys come and go.
+Mr Highfield also lives on site and has worked at the College for many years and has seen a great many boys come and go.
 He is a wealth of knowledge about life at the College.
 Mr Highfield has many additional skills which he shares with the boarders including drone flying and metal detecting.